chap0ng/md-master-thesis/METHOD/24.10.16-map-classification-system-v2/readme.md

 1. "Explicit maps" : Maps used as a basic world reference.
 No annotation or extra work (ex: Copy of in game maps / collages)

-2. Optimization Maps : that are used as a broader mechanic purpose. (ex: for speed runs or ressources farming)
+2. Optimisation Maps : that are used as a broader mechanic purpose. (ex: for speed runs or ressources farming)

 3. Personal/ hand drawn maps : that has been made for someone's own puzzle or game journey, that could be found in paper sheets or in notebooks. (ex: hand drawn maps with notes or so)